AN INNOVATIVE APPROACH TO CREATING AND UNDERSTANDING MEDIA

 How can you be part of shaping the contemporary media landscape for the better?

-The Gender and Media Minor, a partnership between the Rutgers School of Communications and Information (SC&I) and the Women’s and Gender Studies (“WGS”) in the Rutgers School of Arts and Sciences (“SAS”) explores these questions.
+The Gender and Media Minor, a partnership between the Rutgers School of Communications and Information (SC&I) and the Department of Women's, Gender, and Sexuality Studies (WGSS) in the Rutgers School of Arts and Sciences (“SAS”) explores these questions.

 This innovative transdisciplinary minor challenges students to learn how to use media to positively impact a culture that is highly reflective of mass media viewpoints.
 It seeks to develop leaders who can influence a fairer, more equal, and more just world.

 Expertise of Two Schools; Relevance in Any Field

 The Gender and Media minor is an 18-credit program in which half of all courses are taken at SC&I and half are taken in the department of Women's and Gender Studies.
 The program complements any major at Rutgers, and draws students from majors and schools throughout the university.

 The minor is strong both conceptually and technically, with a wide variety of courses that help build sophisticated understandings of issues while providing hands-on, technical skills in media production.
 It is relevant to nearly every job or field as gender-based perceptions are embedded in business practices, social arrangements, and work environments.

 The Gender and Media minor will help prepare students for careers in many relevant fields including:

 Gender and Media students will gain a greater understanding of theory and practice perspectives on the representation and production of gender in the media.
 Students will have ample opportunities to:

 - Analyze gendered power inequalities in the media and modern culture.